 Is the Experience Frontier the New Innovation Frontier?

-by Sam Herzing, Senior Delivery Manager, Gongos, Inc. & Greg Heist, Chief Innovation Officer, Gongos, Inc.
+By Sam Herzing, Senior Delivery Manager & Greg Heist, Chief Innovation Officer, Gongos, Inc.

 Companies are often built around creating the next new thing.
 Whether it’s Apple developing the iconic iPhone and iPad, Netflix pioneering video streaming or Tesla rethinking the electric vehicle, when it comes to innovation, our minds instinctively gravitate toward the realm of product innovation.

 However, it’s becoming clear that building a better mousetrap isn’t the sure path to success that it once was.
 Lippincott’s study of more than 500 consumer brands shows that the stock price of companies identified as experience leaders increased an average of 8 percent per year over laggards, significantly outperforming the S&P 500.

 To some degree, this shouldn’t come as a surprise.
 Focusing on experience isn’t new.
 Marketers, particularly those in high-end goods and services, have long seen experience as an extension of the brand.
 But as the pursuit for consumer attention and loyalty intensifies, it’s becoming clear experience is emerging from the role of “bench player” to key differentiator.
 As a result, experience is an increasing area of focus for companies seeking new ways to stand out and drive deeper engagement and stickiness with their brands.

 In part, this explains why companies like Airbnb, Rent the Runway, and Peloton are darlings of the start-up community and have quickly gained staggering enterprise valuations.
 Quite simply, they have chosen to innovate by creating a better experience, not a better product.
 For these brands, the experience is paramount and any “product” is merely in service of the experience the brand engenders.

 Making the Jump from Product Innovator to Experience Innovator